Exercise, Sport, and Health Sciences (ESHS)

 This course will explore the fundamentals of nutrition and how nutrition plays a role in sports performance.
 This course will also cover the macronutrient requirements for sport and the role carbohydrates, fats and proteins play in fueling the body at rest and during exercise.
 Additionally, special topics about vitamins, minerals, and dietary supplements as well as certain nutritional concerns of various types of athletes will be discussed.
 Additional projects/assignments required for graduate credit.

 Practical, hands-on course designed to teach basics of motivation to physical educators, coaches, and recreation professionals; major achievement motivation theories and primary antecedents and consequences of motivated behavior; five major motivational enhancement strategies including goal setting, personal science, competition, feedback, and reinforcement; guidelines for maximizing effectiveness; analysis of applied motivation questions such as dropouts/burnouts, peak performance, exercise adherence, injury rehabilitation, increasing enjoyment, designing reward systems, and positive parental involvement.
-(Spring only)
+Typically Offered: Spring.

 This class focuses on the history of physical activity and health, adaptations to training, benefits of physical activity, and consequences of inactivity and sedentary behavior as related to specific disease states and conditions.
 Students will be required to read and discuss pertinent literature in physical activity and health.
 Additional projects/assignments required for graduate credit.
 Typically Offered: Fall.

 Problem-solving approach to communication and practice of ethics in physical activity.
-(Fall only)
+Typically Offered: Fall.

 Credit arranged.
 Supervised field experience in an appropriate public or private agency.
 Graded Pass/Fail.